smalot/MagentoConnectorBundle/README.md

     $bundles[] = new Pim\Bundle\MagentoConnectorBundle\PimMagentoConnectorBundle();

-## Installatino the Magento Connector in an Akeneo PIM developpement environnement
+## Installation the Magento Connector in an Akeneo PIM developpement environnement

 The following installation instructions are meant for developement on the Magento Connector itself.